dask/dask/docs/source/futures.rst

 Though Dask futures is one of Dask's more powerful APIs, it is often not needed unless you have a particular use case for handling concurrency on the client.
-One of the higher-level Dask APIs, e.g. Dask Array or Dask Delayed, will suit most users' needs, without introducing the additional complexity the comes with concurrency.
-See :doc:`best-practices`.
+One of the higher-level Dask APIs, e.g. Dask Array or Dask Delayed, will suit most users' needs, without introducing the additional complexity that comes with concurrency.

 .. raw:: html